Walker Place Redevelopment Project

 In summary, the following works are in progress:

-The digital wayfinding signs are scheduled for installation and commissioning in late October / early November with the exception of the digital wayfinding sign to be installed at Walker Place post construction.
+The digital wayfinding signs are scheduled for installation and commissioning in mid June / early July 2020.

 We will continue to make regular contact with you to provide updates about the project and the next stages of the project.
 Should you have any questions about these works, please don’t hesitate to contact the Walker Place Redevelopment Team via email: email@example.com